← All writing

 Vilhelm Toivonen

 A year ago I'd have told you softmax attention was non-negotiable.
 Swap GQA in for cache, sprinkle some YaRN on top, ship.
-The 2025 wave of open models quietly disagreed in three different ways.
+The 2025 wave of open models broke that assumption in three different ways.
 This post is the map I went looking for and couldn't find: linear attention, sparse attention, MLA, and the hybrid stacks, all on the same axes.
+Fair warning about what this is: I'm reading papers and model cards here, not running internal eval suites, and every plot below is a toy model built to show shapes rather than a measurement.

-The cache problem is what forces this.
+The cache problem is what forces all of it.
 At 1M tokens, full MHA on an illustrative 48-layer / 32-head / 128-dim stack reads about 800 GB per generated token just to look at history.
 That's bigger than the model.
 Everything in this post is a different answer to "fit the cache budget without tanking quality".

 The four moves